ChrisPaladino/FttM/readme.md

 #### Implement
+- Hot Box:
+    - Grudge doesn't update if the wrestler is involved in the match
+    - Need to implement ALLY and FOE in the Wrestler JSON
+    - Need a way to do pre-match tweaks (TV Grade, Grudge Grade), and maybe Mid-Match as well?
 - Explain how Signature is resolved?
     - We may need to have In-Control only for the 1 previous FAC, not a running total.
     - An alternative is that the Signature gives more points to whoever was in control